kuzzleio/documentation-old/sdk-reference/source/includes/_kuzzleRoom.md

 ```

 Renew the subscription.
 Force a resubscription using the same filters if no new ones are provided.
-Unsubscribes first if this KuzzleRoom was already listening to events.
+Unsubscribes first if this Room was already listening to events.

 ### renew([filters], notificationCallback, subscriptionCallback)